Ashland, Oregon: Climate

 Ashland lies within Oregon's southwest interior climate zone, in which all but the higher-elevation sites are in the rain shadow of the Oregon Coast Range to the west.
 The largest urban areas in this zone in addition to Ashland are Medford and Grants Pass in the Rogue Valley, and Roseburg in the Umpqua River Valley further north.
 Although the mountain peaks in this zone receive up to 120 in of precipitation a year, the urban areas and the valleys in which they lie generally get 20 in or less.
 This valley climate is particularly good for growing fruit, especially pears, and for producing other crops and farm goods such as hay, grain, poultry, and beef.

 Cloud cover in nearby Medford varies from an average of 21 percent in July to 86 percent in December.
 On average, precipitation falls in Ashland on 114 days each year and totals about 20 in.
 The average annual snowfall is only 1.4 in.
 The average relative humidity, measured at 4 p.m. daily, is 47 percent in Medford, varying from 26 percent in July to 76 percent in December.
 According to the Köppen climate classification system, Ashland has a warm-summer Mediterranean climate (Csb).

-The coolest month is December, with an average high temperature of 47 F, and the warmest month is July, with an average high of about 88 F. The highest temperature ever recorded in Ashland was 112 F, observed in August 1981, and the record low of -4 F occurred in December 1972.
+On average, Ashland tends to be 2-3 °F cooler than Medford due to being 600 feet higher in elevation.
+The coolest month is December, with an average high temperature of 47 F, and the warmest month is July, with an average high of about 88 F. The highest temperature ever recorded in Ashland was 112 F, observed on June 29, 2021, and the record low of -4 F occurred in December 1972.
 The wettest "rain year" has been from July 1926 to June 1927 with 29.77 in and the driest from July 1954 to June 1955 with only 10.37 in.
 The wettest month on record has been December 1964 with 11.28 in, but the only other months with over 8 in have been December 1996 with 10.89 in, November 1903 with 8.10 in and November 1998 with 8.03 in.

 Ashland's coldest recorded daytime temperature was 15 F in December 1972.
 During the full year, the coldest day of the year averages around 34 F or just above freezing.
 Warm summer nights are rare, with the record of 74 F being set as far back as 1910.
 The mean for the warmest summer night between 1991 and 2020 was at a mild 62 F.